-26. A Tribunal may order a Member or Member Firm to comply with any direction that it considers, in its absolute discretion, appropriate.
-By way of example and without limitation to the Tribunal's general discretion, such direction may require a Member or Member Firm to undertake or implement education or training programmes, or to comply with particular requirements when practising (including restrictions on the nature of any work undertaken).
+26. A Tribunal may order a Member to comply with any direction that it considers, in its absolute discretion, appropriate.
+By way of example and without limitation to the Tribunal's general discretion, such direction may require a Member to undertake or implement education or training programmes, or to comply with particular requirements when practising (including restrictions on the nature of any work undertaken).